How To: Attach Almost Any File Type to Notes on Your iPhone or iPad

 It's no secret that Apple's Notes app supports attachments such as photos, videos, and web links, as well as other file types like PDFs, word documents, spreadsheets, locations on a map, and audio tracks.
 While images, videos, and document scans are simple to add on an iPhone or iPad, other file types aren't as easy — at least until you know how.

-With the iOS 18 and iPadOS 18 software updates, which are currently in beta until the fall, Apple streamlines adding file attachments in the Notes app.
+With the iOS 18 and iPadOS 18 software updates, released on Sept.
+16, Apple streamlines adding file attachments in the Notes app.
 We'll show you how it works, but we'll also give you the details for iOS 17 and iPadOS 17 if you haven't upgraded your software yet.

-There are three main ways to add file attachments to notes on iOS and iPadOS 17 and earlier, and all of these methods still work on iOS and iPadOS 18.
-The process for adding attachments depends on the file type.
+There are three main ways to add file attachments to notes on iOS and iPadOS 17 and earlier, but the process for adding attachments depends on the file type.
+These methods still apply to iOS and iPadOS 18, but some may work somewhat differently.
+However, there are also entirely new ways on iOS and iPadOS 18 that simplify adding file attachments.

-Option 1: Use the Camera Tool in Notes
+Option 1: Use the Attachments Tool (iOS/iPadOS 18 Only)

-If you want to attach a photo, video, or fresh scan of a paper document, simply open a note, place the cursor where you want to insert the file attachment, and then tap the camera button in the toolbar.
-You'll get the following attachment options:
+On iOS 18 and iPadOS 18, you can attach a photo, video, fresh scan of a paper document, audio recording, or any file with a supported file extension to a note.
+Simply open a note, place the cursor where you want to insert the file attachment, and tap the new attachments button (the paperclip icon) in the toolbar.
+You'll get the following six attachment options:

 • Attach File: This opens the Files app, allowing you to select a file stored on iCloud Drive, your device's local storage, or a third-party storage provider, such as Box, Dropbox, OneDrive, or Google Drive.
 You can even choose a file from your Mac on the same Wi-Fi network if you've set up a server connection to it.